brabster/talk-ml-intro/content/3-example.md

 |**223500**   |11250      |920        |

 Note:
-- Target variable is what we're trying to predict using features
+- Target variable is what we're trying to predict using features.
 - Features might be raw values as here, more often "feature engineering" will have been done to produce more viable and useful features.
+- Rows may be referred to as "examples".

 ---